Finndersen/LEDuino/README.md

 # LEDController
 This is a framework or set of components which make it easy to define animated patterns and map them to segments of an LED strip controlled by an Arduino.
-It's useful for
+It's useful for more complex LED projects (infinity mirrors etc)

 ## **Requirements**